-There’s no denying that marketing is a competition– oftentimes, the biggest difference between a customer choosing your brand (or, your client’s brand) over a competitor’s is simply a strong marketing campaign.
+There’s no denying that marketing is a competition– often, the biggest difference between a customer choosing your brand (or, your client’s brand) over a competitor’s is simply a strong marketing campaign.
 A campaign that reaches the right eyes, at the right time, with the right message.

 Modern marketers have discovered the key to strong campaigns: personalization.
-Getting specific with which potential customers they’re contacting and how.
-We’ve seen this in data marketing overall, cookie-based marketing (something you’ll read more about in a bit) and more recently, IP targeting.
+This process is all about getting specific with which potential customers they’re contacting and how.
+We’ve seen this in data marketing overall, cookie-based marketing (something you’ll read more about in a bit) and more recently, IP targeting and geofencing.

-IP targeting provides a level of specificity previously unfound in marketing.
+IP targeting and geofencing provide a level of specificity previously unfound in marketing.
 Marketers are able to send the best possible advertisement, to their exact target customer, through that customer’s own tech devices.

-This guide will explore the basics of IP targeting through the following points:
+This guide will explore the basics of IP targeting and geofencing through the following points:

 - What is IP targeting?

 - IP Targeting and Geofencing: Frequently Asked Questions

-- Best Practices for IP Targeting Campaigns in 2021
+- Best Practices for IP Targeting and Geofencing Campaigns in 2021

 What is IP Targeting?

 IP targeting is a method of digital marketing that involves targeting consumers using their IP address and delivering online advertisements accordingly.
 It’s a hyper-focused effort through which you can target the exact audience for your brand based on their physical address and put your advertisements directly in their line of sight.

 It’s fully based on one small line of information that each device on an internet network is equipped with– an IP address.
 Put simply, IP targeting campaigns send digital advertisements to devices associated with that particular IP address.
 Whether a laptop, desktop, tablet, or mobile phone, an IP targeting campaign allows you to send advertisements to each device that is connected to the WiFi network in mind.

-These efforts can be used to target both businesses (for example, using the IP address of a business as a whole) and individual customers (for example, using the IP address associated with homes in a certain area).
+These efforts can be used to target both businesses (for example, using the IP address of a business as a whole) and individual customers (for example, using the IP addresses associated with specific households).

 What is an IP address?